mwilliamson/mammoth-wordpress-plugin/readme.txt

   WordPress rejects the file.
 Fixes an issue where documents with EMF images couldn't be imported.

+* Update mammoth.js to 1.3.2.
+This includes a fix for documents where images are referenced by a URI relative to the base URI.

 = 1.4.0 =

 * Update mammoth.js to 1.3.1.
 This includes new ways to map styles, such as